-Dr. YC Jayasinghe - Senior Lecturer II MBBS (Sri J'pura), DCH (C'bo), MD (C'bo), MRCPCH (UK)
+Dr YC Jayasinghe - Senior Lecturer IIMBBS (Sri J'pura), DCH (C'bo), MD (C'bo), MRCPCH (UK)

-Dr. DSG Mettananda - Lecturer MBBS (C'bo), DCH (C'bo),MD (C'bo)
+Dr DSG Mettananda - LecturerMBBS (C'bo), DCH (C'bo), MD (C'bo), DPhill(Oxon)

-Dr. TRWW Rodrigo - Lecturer MBBS (C'bo), DCH(C'bo), MRCPCH (UK), MD (C'bo)
+Dr TRWW Rodrigo - LecturerMBBS (C'bo), DCH (C'bo), MRCPCH (UK), MD (C'bo), IBCLC

-Dr. CMP Fernando MBBS (Kel'ya) Lecturer (probationary)
+Dr CMP Fernando - Lecturer (probationary) MBBS (Kel'ya), DCH(C'bo), MD(C'bo)

-This department is responsible for teaching of Paediatrics for Medical undergraduates.
-The training programme is for a period of three years.
+This department is responsible for teaching to Paediatrics to medical undergraduates.
 It includes lectures, tutorials and clinical appointments.
 There are two clinical appointments of one month each during third and fourth year and final year professorial clinical appointment of two months.
 History taking, examination and management of sick children and neonates are taught during the clinical appointments.
-In addition, this Department provides lectures for students of Department of Disability Studies.
-Clinical training of Registrars and Senior Registrars for postgraduate studies in MD Paediatrics, the Diploma in Child Health, supervision of thesis for M.Phil and D.Phil examinations and elective appointments for medical students of foreign universities are carried out by the staff of this Department.
+In addition, this department provides lectures for students of Department of Disability Studies.
+Clinical training of registrars and senior registrars for postgraduate studies in MD Paediatrics, training doctors for Diploma in Child Health, supervision of thesis for M.Phil and D.Phils. and elective appointments for medical students of foreign universities.

 The Paediatric unit comprises a ward contains 68 beds and Special Care Baby Unit which can accommodate 15 neonates.
-In addition to the services provided for in-ward patients there are five outpatient clinics and one well baby clinic in North Colombo Teaching hospital, Ragama per week.
+In addition to the services provided for in-ward patients there are five outpatient clinics and one high risk baby clinic in North Colombo Teaching hospital, Ragama per week.

-The Unit contributes to Final MBBS, third and fourth year exams.
-In addition, the Department contributes to MD Paediatrics, Diploma in Child Health, Diploma in Reproductive Medicine, Diploma in Sports Medicine courses conducted by the Postgraduate Institute of Medicine, University of Colombo.
-The special research interests amongst academics in the Department include child abuse and neglect, gastrointestinal / respiratory tract / endocrine system disorders, childhood growth, neonatology and haematology.
+The Unit contributes to Final MBBS examination paediatric component and makes contributions to the third and fourth year exams and exam in the Department of Disability Studies.
+In addition, the Department contributes to MD Paediatrics and Diploma in Child Health conducted by the Postgraduate Institute of Medicine, University of Colombo.